FirelyTeam/firely-docs/vonk/facade/facadestart.rst

 #. ``_revinclude``: ``http://localhost:5017/Patient?_revinclude=Observation:subject``
 #. combinations of the above

-Also you get support for read and validation by just adding the corresponding middlewares to the ASP.NET Core pipeline and the right services registrations:
+Also you get support for read and validation by just adding the corresponding middlewares to the ASP.NET Core pipeline:

 ::